Who needs a recreational hunting or fishing license or permit?

 - You are a Florida resident age 65 or older possessing proof of age and residency or possessing a Resident Senior Citizen Hunting and Fishing Certificate.
 Residents age 65 or older may obtain, at no cost, complimentary hunting and fishing certificates from county tax collectors' offices.

 - You hunt or freshwater fish in your county of residence on your homestead or the homestead of your spouse or minor child, or if you are a minor child hunting or freshwater fishing on the homestead of your parent.

 - You are a Florida resident certified as totally and permanently disabled and you possess a Florida Resident Disabled Person Hunting and Fishing License (hunter safety requirements apply).

 - You are a resident who is a member of the Armed Forces of the United States, you are not stationed in this state, and you are home on leave for 30 days or less, upon submission of orders.

 - You are hunting wild hog on private land.

-- You are observing or filming someone else who is fishing or hunting and you are not assisting in the take in any way.
-If you help or assist in the take, whether you actively fish or hunt or not, you must have a license.
+- You are observing or filming someone else who is fishing or hunting and you are not assisting (setting decoys, calling birds, etc.) in the take in any way.

 * These exemptions do not apply for the federal duck stamp.

-- You have been accepted as a client for developmental disabilities services by the Department of Children and Families .
-The department must furnish proof to such clients.
+- You have been accepted as a client for developmental disabilities services by the Agency for Persons with Disabilities .
+The agency must furnish proof to such clients.

 - You are fishing in a fish pond of 20 acres or less which is located entirely within the private property of its owner.
 A fish pond is a man-made pond constructed for the primary purpose of fishing, entirely within the property lines of the owner and with no surface water connection to public waters.